-The oldest paddler to compete in the Gregory River Canoe Race was Dick Jenje, who was 75 when he completed the full race distance in 2005, and 79 when he completed the short race in 2009.
+The oldest paddler to compete in the Gregory River Canoe Marathon was Dick Jenje, who was 75 when he completed the full race distance in 2005, and 79 when he completed the recreational short race in 2009.
 (Age is no barrier).

 CHECKPOINT FOUR consists of half an hour of narrow, winding river.
 This probably the most interesting stretch of the river to paddle.
 After this, there is a long interesting rocky chute (known as Galloping Jacks or Deliverance) then one long waterhole is between you and the finish line, which is about another thirty minutes away.